Paul Bennett (Canadian football)

-Paul Frederick Bennett (born March 27, 1954) is a former award-winning and all-star defensive back in the Canadian Football League and Grey Cup champion.
+Paul Frederick Bennett (born March 27, 1954) is a Canadian former professional football defensive back who played in the Canadian Football League (CFL).

+Early life and education

 He attended General Brock Public School and W. A. Porter Collegiate Institute in Scarborough, Ontario.
 As a high school football player Paul played defensive back and quarterback and was named a Toronto All Star in 1972.

 Offered a full football scholarship to the University of Missouri, in Columbia, Missouri, he played on the Tigers freshman team in 1973.
 He was redshirted on the varsity squad for his sophomore year.

+Career

 In 1974 Bennett returned to Canada and attended Wilfrid Laurier University in Waterloo, Ontario.
 He played for WLU in 1975 and 1976, coached by Canadian Football Hall of Famer Tuffy Knight.
 He was protected by the Toronto Argonauts in the CFL draft.